openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 # Serial Binding

-The Serial binding allows openHAB to communicate over serial ports attached to the openHAB server.
+The Serial binding allows openHAB to communicate over serial ports attached to the openHAB server and TCP sockets.

-The binding allows data to be sent and received from a serial port.
+The binding allows data to be sent and received from a serial port or TCP socket.
 The binding does not support any particular serial protocols and simply reads what is available and sends what is provided.

 The binding can be used to communicate with simple serial devices for which a dedicated openHAB binding does not exist.

 ## Overview

-The Serial binding represents a serial port as a bridge thing and data matching defined patterns as things connected to the bridge.
+The Serial binding represents a serial port as a bridge thing, a TCP socket as an alternative bridge thing, and data matching defined patterns as things connected to the bridge.

 ### Serial Bridge